15 Top Things To Do In Seattle In July 2025

 Seattle is home to both the Mariners (baseball) and the Seahawks (football).
 Regardless of which team your favorite is (even if you despise both teams), it never hurts to check out a local game if you can.
 Especially if your favorite team happens to be in town.

-If you happen to be here during the off seasons or they’re on the road, you could always book a tour of either stadium to see the ins and outs.
-If you’re a fan of either team, this is a must.
+If you happen to be here during the off season or they’re on the road, you could always book a tour of either stadium to see the ins and outs.
+If you’re a fan of either team, or just a fan of spots in general, it's a can't miss.

-“Coming to Seattle and drinking Starbucks is the same as flying all the way to Italy and dining at Olive Garden”.
-That is a direct quote said to me by a Seattle local.
-While Starbucks was born here and as much as I love my white chocolate mocha, I’d have to agree.
+“Coming to Seattle and drinking Starbucks is the equivalent to flying all the way to Italy to dine at Olive Garden”.
+That is a direct quote said to me by a Seattle local and I couldn't agree more.
+Starbucks may have been born in Seattle, but the local shops are we the best coffee is.

 Seattle is littered with dozens of amazing local coffee shops and bakeries.
 You’d be hard pressed to visit even half of them during a single visit (though you’d have a lot of fun trying).
 One of our favorites, “Cafe D’arte”, serves up amazing coffee in historic Pioneer Square.

-Nestled in the Cascade Range and only a 30 minute or so drive away from the city is the beautiful, 270-foot tall Snoqualmie Falls.
+Nestled in the Cascade Range and only a thirty minute or so drive away from the city is the beautiful, 270-foot tall, Snoqualmie Falls.
 It would be a crime to come to Seattle and not see one of the most famous natural attractions in the state.

 If you’re flying in and don’t plan on renting a vehicle, don’t fret.
-You can book a highly rated tour on Viator that’ll not only take you to the falls and give you time to look around, but you’ll also receive access to the winery for a wine tasting before bringing you back to Seattle.
+There are many tour operators that’ll not only take you to the falls and give you time to look around, but some will also grant you access to the winery near the falls for a wine tasting before bringing you back to your downtown hotel.

 Seattle may be well known for being the home of many artists and their respective art forms, but this may be taking it a bit too far.
-Located under Pike Place in Post Alley is where you’ll find Instagram famous, “The Gum Wall”.
-It’s literally an alley with each of its walls covered in gum chewed by locals and tourists alike.
+Located under Pike Place, in Post Alley, is where you’ll find Instagram famous, Post Alley Gum Wall.
+It’s literally an alley with both of its walls covered in gum chewed by locals and tourists.

 You may be thinking to yourself that this is gross and, well, you’re not wrong.
-It is.
-However, don’t knock it ‘till you try it as it’s interestingly gross.
+However, don’t knock it until you try it, as it’s interestingly gross.
 It’s one of those things you must experience for yourself to fully appreciate.

-To find it, head left down the ramp at the main entrance of Pike Place Market.
-When you get to the bottom of the ramp, turn left.
+To find it, head left and down the ramp at the main entrance of Pike Place Market.
+When you get to the bottom of said ramp, turn left.

 If you’ve been looking at pictures of Seattle, chances are you’ve seen this view.
 Photographers and Instgramers alike flock to Kerry Park to snap a photo of what’s known as the, “Postcard View”, of the skyline.
 On clear days, even Mount Rainier will make an appearance.